slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On present

-*'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*
+*'Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
+You are already naked.
+There is no reason not to follow your heart.' -- Steve Jobs*

 You will die soon.
+Never get so busy making a living that you forget to make a life.

 Act accordingly and don't postpone joy: live life ready to meet god like it’s everyone else’s last day.
 If you can’t find pleasure in the simple or the mundane, you won’t find pleasure anywhere.
 Just because you are not where you want to be, does not mean that you cannot have fulfillment and joy in the present moment.
 Learn to reframe your current situation and find meaning within it.

-> *'Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
-You are already naked.
-There is no reason not to follow your heart.' -- Steve Jobs*

-> *'Every day in the mirror I watch death at work.' -- Jean Cocteau*

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Mahatma Gandhi*

-> *'Never get so busy making a living that you forget to make a life.'*
+> *'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*

 > *'As you walk and eat and travel be where you are.
 Otherwise you will miss most of your life.' -- Siddhartha Guatama*

 > *'Either write something worth reading or do something worth writing.' -- Benjamin Franklin*

-> *'It is never too late to be what you might have been.' -- George Eliot*

 > *'What's life?
 Showing up for the people you love, again and again, until you can’t show up anymore.'* -- Rebecca Walker*